klmnden/visualstudio-docs.tr-tr/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

         End With
         ' Create an object to test:
         Dim componentUnderTest As New StockAnalyzer(stockFeed)
-        ' Set the value that will be returned by the stub: priceToReturn = 345

         ' Act:
         Dim actualResult As Integer = componentUnderTest.GetContosoPrice()